 Sample Collection

-A total of 20 meat pie samples (ready to eat food) where randomly bought from different shops in Aba and was transported to the Microbiology laboratory in Clifford University, Owerrinta, Ihie campus.
-Moringa oleifera leaf was collected from Clifford University Premises in Ihie, Isialangwa North Local Government area of Abia State and identified by Dr. Franklin Akanwa a botanist in the Department of Plant Science and Biotechnology in Michael Okpara University of Agriculture, Umudike, Abia State.
+A total of 20 meat pie samples (ready-to-eat food) were randomly bought from different shops in Aba and was transported to the Microbiology laboratory in Clifford University, Owerrinta, Ihie campus.
+Moringa oleifera leaf was collected from Clifford University Premises in Ihie, Isialangwa North Local GovernmentArea of Abia State and identified by Dr. Franklin Akanwa, a botanist in the Department of Plant Science and Biotechnologyat Michael Okpara University of Agriculture, Umudike, Abia State.

 Sample Preparation

 M. oleifera leaves were prepared using the method of Shah et al. (2015).
 The leaves were harvested, washed with water to remove any adhering dirt, then dried under a shade (air dried) for 4 weeks and ground into fine powder with an electric blender.
-Cold maceration method was used to extract the active ingredients using ethanol and water as solvents separately.
-The resultant extracts where concentrated and dried using vacuum evaporator.
-The recovered extracts where kept in sterile glass containers and stored at 4oC until use.
+The cold maceration method was used to extract the active ingredients using ethanol and water as solvents separately.
+The resultant extracts were concentrated and dried using a vacuum evaporator.
+The recovered extracts were kept in sterile glass containers and stored at 4 °C until use.

 Determination of percentage yield